top of page

 The PCBU is the only duty holder who has the “primary duty of care”.
 If the other duty holders in a workplace do not comply with, and carry out and their duties, then the objectives of the primary duty of care will not be achieved.

-Officers of the PCBU also have duties.
+Officers of the PCBU have duties.
 In a WHS context, Officers of the PCBU have a duty to ensure the PCBU is meeting its primary duty of care, and their specific duties are stated in Section 27 of the WHS Act.

-Workers also have duties.
+Workers have duties.
 In WHS law, the term workers means that all employees are workers so that includes managers, supervisors, and team leaders, and workers in general, but the term does also include contractors and others listed in section 7 of the WHS Act.

 Workers have duties such as taking reasonable care of the health and safety of themselves and others; complying with any reasonable instruction; and cooperating with any reasonable policy or procedure provided by the PCBU.